locustio/locust/README.md

 <img src="http://github.com/cgbystrom/locust/raw/master/public/locust_banner.png" width="901" height="129"><br><br>

+**This branch is experimental, and probably in a funky state.
+Doing some major experimental refactoring.**

 Locust is an easy-to-use user load testing tool.
 Intended for load testing web sites (or other systems) and figuring out how many concurrent users your system can handle.